 This statement applies to The Foremost Currency Group which operates in the UK.

 We implement a suite of policies, guidelines and training initiatives in our organisation which help to ensure we uphold our stance on modern slavery.
 These include our Anti Money Laundering and Client Acceptance policies, alongside specific guidelines set out in our Employee Handbook and Whistleblowing manual.

 We undertake a high level of scrutiny when recruiting staff in our offices.
 All new members of staff undergo eligibility and criminal checks, ensuring that adequate local laws are adhered to with regards employment and minimum wage requirements.

 In addition we have a robust risk-management process in place at Foremost Currency Group which provides easily available channels for reporting any incidents surrounding modern slavery, with board-level review.

 We expect our entire supply chain – including all contractors, suppliers and other business partners – to adhere to the same principles we operate in relation to modern slavery.
 We communicate this statement to every supplier and expect them to adhere to the same principles.
 We ensure its application as appropriate during the relationship.

-The Foremost Currency Group assessed its business operations to ensure adherence to the requirements of the modern slavery act, and will continue to assess adherence to this statement periodically.
+Foremost Currency Group has assessed its business operations to ensure adherence to the requirements of the modern slavery act, and will continue to assess adherence to this statement periodically.

-The Board of Directors of The Foremost Currency Group Ltd approved this statement on 9 November 2018, and are ultimately responsible for ensuring this policy adheres to our ethical standards.
-The Group Head of Compliance is responsible for day-to-day implementation within the business, ensuring policies and training are up to date, and dealing with questions or concerns about this policy
+The Board of Directors of the Foremost Currency Group approved this statement on 7 November 2019, and are ultimately responsible for ensuring this policy adheres to our ethical standards.
+The Group Head of Compliance is responsible for day-to-day implementation within the business, ensuring policies and training are up to date, and dealing with questions or concerns about this policy.

 As detailed in our various policies, non-compliance in relation to modern slavery could constitute misconduct or gross misconduct and result in disciplinary action including dismissal.